NaeRong/DS440_Capstone/pytorch_data_load.md

 root_dir = '~/ladi/Images/flood_tiny/'
 csv_file = '~/ladi/Images/flood_tiny/flood_tiny_metadata.csv'
+label_csv = '~/ladi/Images/flood_tiny/flood_tiny_label.csv'
 ```

-The `/flood_tiny/` path contains 100 random images which are labeled as `"damage:flood/water"` in `ladi_aggregated_responses.tsv` file.
-The `flood_tiny_metadata.csv` contains metadata of these 100 images.
-It is a subset extracted from `ladi_images_metadata.csv` and is stored in the same directory with these 100 images.
+The `/flood_tiny/` path contains 100 random images which are labeled as `"damage:flood/water"` and 100 other random images which are not labeled as `"damage:flood/water"` in `ladi_aggregated_responses.tsv` file.
+The `flood_tiny_metadata.csv` contains metadata of these 200 images.
+It is a subset extracted from `ladi_images_metadata.csv` and is stored in the same directory with these 200 images.
+The `flood_tiny_label.csv` contains labels for the 200 images.

 Then, users can write a simple helper function to show images in the following steps: